pyth-network/pyth-crosschain/ethereum/Deploying.md

 # Deploying Contracts to Production

-## EVM network configurations
+## EVM network configuration

-Each network that Pyth is deployed on has some configurations stored on this repo as described below:
+Each network that Pyth is deployed on has some configuration stored on this repo as described below:

-1. [`truffle-config.js`](./truffle-config.js) contains list of different networks with their configurations that includes:
+1. [`truffle-config.js`](./truffle-config.js) contains list of different networks with their configuration that includes:
-   - `provider`: It is the network provider which is an HDWalletProvider with mnemonic stored on $MNEMONIC environment variable and the RPC URL of the network.
+   - `provider`: The network provider is an HDWalletProvider with mnemonic stored in the $MNEMONIC environment variable and the RPC URL of the network.
    - `network_id`: Network ID of the chain.
    - `gas`, `gasPrice` (optional): Usually RPCs estimate gas and gas price efficiently.
 Although some networks are not